 This (and her beauty) made quite an impression on Bruce Wayne, who had been meeting Maximilian Shreck.
 However, it soon became evident that Kyle wasn’t psychologically stable.

-Though Shreck was shocked to see Kyle alive, he haughtily decided that he could crush her any time he wanted.
+Though Shreck was startled to see Kyle alive, he haughtily decided that he could crush her any time he wanted.
 For instance, if she tried to blackmail him.

 Life’s a bitch, and now so am I

 They were interrupted anyway, as the TV blared something about a kidnapping.
-Wayne had to slink away to intervene as Batman, and Selina had to run for Catwoman to be there in time for the Penguin’s trap.
+Wayne had to slink away to intervene as Batman.
+And Selina had to run for Catwoman to be there in time to assist with the trap set by the Penguin.